Follow This Old House online:

 Keep in Mind

-• No coverage for window or portable air conditioner (AC) units
+• Excludes coverage for window or portable air conditioner units

 Our Review

-American Home Shield is our top home warranty pick for HVAC systems, since the company offers comprehensive coverage for appliances and systems.
-The company offers up to $5,000 in protection for most HVAC repairs, though it caps geothermal systems at $1,500.
+American Home Shield is our top home warranty pick for HVAC systems because of the company’s comprehensive systems coverage.
+American Home Shield offers up to $5,000 in protection for most HVAC repairs, though it caps geothermal systems at $1,500 per contract term.
 Only First American Home Warranty tops these limits with its unlimited HVAC coverage.

 Another feature that sets American Home Shield apart is that it covers systems with preexisting conditions—something you don’t usually find in home warranties.
 Plus, the highest-tier ShieldPlatinum plan provides a discount for HVAC tune-ups.
-However, this plan has one of the highest premiums among the providers reviewed.
-Additionally, the company’s 30-day repair guarantee might not seem ideal for homeowners with older HVAC units that could break again in the future.
+However, this plan has one of the highest premiums among the providers we’ve reviewed.
+Additionally, the company’s 30-day repair guarantee may not work for homeowners with older HVAC units that could break down repeatedly.

 Plan Details and Cost